ste7anste7an/microRemote/pybricks_firmware/README.md

 1. Open the Pybricks firmware updater:
    https://code.pybricks.com

-2. Connect your device via USB and put it into **firmware update mode**.
+2. Select your platform and follow the instructions to put the device into **firmware update mode**.

 3. In the firmware update dialog, enable **Advanced options**.